oxsecurity/megalinter/docs/descriptors/python_isort.md

                         'LOCALFOLDER')
   --only-sections, --os
-                        Causes imports to be sorted based on their sections like STDLIB,THIRDPARTY etc. Within sections, the
-                        imports are ordered by their import style and the imports with same style maintain their relative positions.
+                        Causes imports to be sorted based on their sections like STDLIB, THIRDPARTY, etc. Within sections, the imports are ordered by their import style and the imports with the same style maintain their relative positions.
   --ds, --no-sections   Put all imports into the same section bucket --fas, --force-alphabetical-sort